craigfrancis/framework/framework/0.1/doc/system/functions.md

 	report_add('My message');
 	report_add('My message', $type);
-		// Record in database, and if type is 'notice' (default) or 'error' an email is sent.
+		// Record in database, and send an email if type is 'notice' (default) or 'error'.

 	exit_with_error('Something has gone wrong');
 	exit_with_error('Something has gone wrong', 'Hidden information');